misua/bastion/README.md

 ### Tracking Command Execution

-To view commands executed by users on the bastion host:
+To view a summary report of commands executed by users on the bastion host:

 ```bash
 sudo aureport --tty
 ```

+This provides a tabular summary view with basic information about terminal commands.

-For more detailed command execution logs with timestamps:
+For detailed command execution logs with full timestamps and complete information:

 ```bash
 sudo ausearch --tty
 ```

+The `ausearch` command shows the raw audit records with all available details.

 To filter command execution by a specific user: